-Through an application process, families have the opportunity to select up to four schools which match their academic interests.
-Annually this application is available to students entering grades PK3 – 12th.
+Through an application process, families have the opportunity to select schools that match their child’s academic interests.
+Annually this application is available to students entering grades PK3 – 12.
 The application is available in both English and Spanish, is available online and typically opens in February.

 What information is used to place students at schools?